tel: +48 888 99 98 98

 0.22 PLN

-Give us a call tel: +48 22 499 98 98 or write through contact form on our website.
-You can check the strength and the shape of neodymium magnets in our power calculator force calculator
+Give us a call tel: +48 22 499 98 98 or contact us through form on our website.
+You can check the mass and the appearance of magnet in our force calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.